 I yawned, and rubbed my eyes with my fists in clear them a little.
 They cracked open a couple of notches, letting in shards of this sunlight stuff, and it took them a couple of seconds to focus and open completely and when they did…

 “What the fuck?”
 I mumbled, staring at my surroundings.
-I was most definitely not in my room, or anywhere in my apartment for that matter.
+I was most definitely not in my room, or anywhere in my flat for that matter.
 I did not recognize a single thing around me.

 I glanced down at myself, noting that I was still wearing my sequined dress from last night, but my shoes where off and my hair was out.
 Last night… what had happened last night?
 I was currently lying on a couch, an old red leather one, underneath one of those holey hospital blankets that are supposed to be super insulating, and the couch was in a living room.
 There was something strangely familiar about this room, but I couldn’t place my finger on it…

 It wasn’t too big, but it was tidy, if a little too empty and single-man looking for my taste.
 There was a large window on one side framed by green curtains that were doing nothing to keep out the sunlight, and a rather comfortable looking fluffy carpet on the floor.

 What the fuck?